-6. Part of the Microsoft Office suite and so is fully integrated with the other MS Office packages, like Word, Excel and Outlook.
+6. Part of the Microsoft Office suite so is fully integrated with the other MS Office packages, like Word, Excel & Outlook.

-7. Capabilities are constantly improving - now with good web integration.
+7. The capabilities of Access are constantly improving - now with good web integration.

 With each new version of Microsoft Office, Access evolves bringing new capabilities.
-For example Access 2013 allows you to create fully-integrated web apps that enable users away from their desktops to enter and view information from your business' Access database system through a broswer on any web-enabled device.
+For example, with improvements made to SharePoint Lists and their integration with Access, you can now link your fully-functioning desktop Access application to your data in the Cloud.
 This can be immensely useful to some businesses, and you can read more about some examples here.